 Connect a mouse and a keyboard to operate Windows.
-Use the USB mouse included as standard equipment and a compatible keyboard (USB).
+Use a USB mouse and a keyboard (USB) for applicable part.

-The following are methods to display the Windows Desktop.
-To display applications of the MG3710A/MG3710E/MG3740A again, press or select an application in the Windows Taskbar.
+The following are methods to display the Windows desktop.
+To display applications of the MG3710A/MG3710E/MG3740A again, press sign or select an application in the Windows Taskbar.